-Patrick Angus ( born 1953 in North Hollywood, California; died 1992 in New York City, US ) studied at the Santa Barbara Art Institute, US.
+Patrick Angus (born 1953 in North Hollywood, California; died 1992 in New York City, United States) studied at the Santa Barbara Art Institute, United States.
 He lived in New York and Los Angeles.
 Galerie Thomas Fuchs represents the estate of Patrick Angus.

 Patrick Angus used painting and drawing to give the gay underground scene of New York in the 1980s a lasting artistic expression.
 At a time when abstract and minimalist art was predominant, especially in the USA, he deliberately turned back to figurative painting.
 His motifs range from portraits, urban and landscape scenes to depictions of the gay underground milieu with its various bars, strip shows, and bath houses.
 He depicted these with high sensitivity.
 However, it was not only the pleasant but above all the unadorned sides of the persons and situations from the milieu that concerned him.
 The central theme that is expressed in many of his works is the longing for true, not only physical, intimacy.
 With his distinct observation skills, his compositions, the use of light and expressive color, Patrick Angus not only managed to depict the objectively visible aspects of the motifs but also to capture the atmosphere of this underground scene and the vulnerability of its individuals.
 The loneliness that he, as well as other gay men, felt during this time and the attempts to compensate for it play an important role in Patrick Angus' Oeuvre.